Rakesh Jhunjhunwala's Price-to-Growth Ratio: Merging Fundamentals & Tech

 3. Apply this: PEG Ratio = (P/E ratio) / to the growth rate in Earnings per share, EPS.

-For example, a biotech company may have a P/E of 35 and growth of 25%.
-That makes its PEG ratio 1.40.
+For example, a biotech company may have a P/E of 35 and growth of 25%, making its PEG ratio 1.40.
 An oil company with a P/E of 16 and 15% growth has a PEG ratio of 1.07.
-This helps us determine if the stocks are overvalued or undervalued.
+This helps us determine whether the stocks are overvalued or undervalued.

 Identifying Key Growth Stocks

-We're almost there, now that we've derived the Price-to-Earnings Growth Ratio.
-Generally, a stock PEG ratio of lesser than 1 signifies a great deal.
+We're almost there now that we've derived the Price-to-Earnings Growth Ratio.
+Generally, a stock PEG ratio of less than 1 signifies a great deal.
 Fast Co has a PEG ratio of 0.54, implying strength and a strong buy.
 Moderate Co's 0.80 means prices are fair.
-The 0.84 of Slow Co seems somewhat on the higher side.
+The 0.84 of Slow Co is on the higher side.
 We can then look at these numbers compared with the P/E average of the S&P 500.
-By using these numbers in regard to our search for stocks, we are improving our investment strategy.
-Thus, we increase the probability that we will choose stock in this way.
+We are improving our investment strategy by using these numbers regarding our search for stocks.
+Thus, we increase the probability of choosing stock this way.

 CompanyP/E RatioProjected Growth Rate (%)PEG Ratio